 In March of that year, he was to increase his trophy cabinet (he was in the habit of awarding himself a silver cup for each aircraft he brought down) by ten.

 His 27th victim (brought down on 17 March) was another FE2b piloted by Lt Arthur Boultbee with Air Mechanic 2nd class Frederick King as his gunner.
 The action took place over Oppy, near Arras.
 King's Pension Record, below, shows his mother seemingly ran the Blue Bell pub at Deeping St. Nicholas.
 Pilot and observer are buried side by side at Canadian Cemetery No 2, Neuville-St. Vaast.

 Above: Frederick King

 On the same day, in the same general area, but this time nearer to Vimy, the Red Baron brought down his 28th aircraft, this time a slow moving BE2g.
-The pilot (Lt George Warr) and the observer (Sgt Ernest Howlett) were both killed.
+The pilot (Lt George Watt) and the observer (Sgt Ernest Howlett) were both killed.
 They are buried - again side by side - at Bruay Communal Cemetery Extension.

 On this occasion we have a pension - claimed by Howlett's mother - being refused by the Ministry of Pensions.
 Again we have the exact address provided on the card, being 39 Amersham Road, New Cross.
 The ledger relating to this unsuccessful pension claim is also shown below.

 Just four days later, von Richtofen brought down his 29th victim.
-This time a BE2e - a variant of the type flown by Warr and Howlett, this was piloted by an NCO - F/Sgt Sidney Quicke with an officer - 2/Lt William Lidsey as his observer.
+This time a BE2e - a variant of the type flown by Watt and Howlett, this was piloted by an NCO - F/Sgt Sidney Quicke with an officer - 2/Lt William Lidsey as his observer.